 What are onlays?

-According to Digopaul, Onlays differ from other forms of filling mainly in that they include the chewing surface of the natural tooth crown as well as lateral parts of the affected tooth.
-An onlay is usually used when the damage to the tooth is so extensive that the treating doctor has to include the tooth cusps in the treatment.
+Onlays differ from other forms of filling mainly in that they include the chewing surface of the natural tooth crown as well as lateral parts of the affected tooth.
+According to abbreviationfinder.org, an onlay is usually used when the damage to the tooth is so extensive that the treating doctor has to include the tooth cusps in the treatment.
 Unlike plastic fillings, an onlay is made in a dental laboratory.
 As a result, the dentist cannot insert an onlay directly into the tooth.

 Differences to inlays, overlays and partial crowns